 - Prove ownership of Internet number resources in the context of IPv4 transfer after the exhaustion of the IPv4 pool of the RIR

 - Help to secure the inter-domain routing protocol by conveying the right-to-use of the resources and to validate routing information

 Resource Certificates are based on the X.509 certificate format (RFC 5280).
 The format has been extended by the IETF standard, (RFC 3779) to include IP address and AS numbers in a critical certificate extension.
 These certificates are then published and bound together in a verifiable way in the RPKI.
 The resource certificates are not identity certificates and can only be used by specialised applications and services that are related to verification of an entity's rights to use an IP address or AS number.

-AFRINIC has invested significant resources in the developement of its own in house system based on the APNIC RPKI code.
+AFRINIC has invested significant resources in the development of its own in-house system based on the APNIC RPKI code.
 A basic version of the system will evolve during the year in phases.
 These phases include the extension of the "up/down" protocol, the sub-certification, and the migration to a single Trust Anchor (TA).